JoseBalado/Spanish-Logicians-at-the-University-of-Paris/index.md

 ## Welcome to the Spanish Logicians at the University of Paris (16th Century) Project

 This project aims to gather, share, and enhance knowledge about Spanish logicians who were active at the University of Paris during the 16th century.
-We are dedicated to creating a comprehensive resource that includes biographical information, contributions, and historical context about these influential figures.
+I am dedicated to creating a comprehensive resource that includes biographical information, contributions, and historical context about these influential figures.

 ### My Mission